Maintaining your home is important. It identifies issues before major repairs are needed and helps preserve your property’s value.

 One of the best ways to compile this list is through recommendation.

 You never know when you need a reliable plumber, electrician or general handyperson.
-Having names and numbers handy can help you avoid making poor choices.
+Having names and numbers handy can help you avoid making poor choices and ending up in disputes or financial loss.